Special Educational Needs (SEN) at St Michael's

 - Additional visits are also arranged for pupils who need extra time in their new school.

-- Staff at St Michael’s C of E Junior School are always willing to meet parents/carers prior to their child joining the school.
+- Staff at St Michael’s Junior Church School are always willing to meet parents/carers prior to their child joining the school.

 - On occasion, St Michael’s will employ Learning Mentors or consult with outside agencies to run extra transition sessions for vulnerable year 6 pupils before transition; and with year 2 due to join us in the new academic year.